bitpay/wallet/README.md

 ## Tests

-Open test/index.html in your browser to test the models.
+Open test/index.html in your browser to test models.
 Install and run karma to test the services and controllers.

 ## Configuration

-Default configuration can be found in the config.js file.
+The default configuration can be found in the config.js file.
-See config.js for more info on configuration options.
+See config.js for more info.
+This configuration could be partially overidden with the options set at the "Settings" tab.

 ## Troubleshooting